All Episodes

 These fast food companies know how to make a buck even during a recession.

-Now, this doesn't interest me, but I, you know, I will wait for the French fries-scented body spray.
+Now, this doesn't interest me, but I will wait for the French fries-scented body spray.

 I might get interested in that.

-Um, and I'm we're thinking of adding some things now to the EIB store at Rushlimbaugh.com because of this.
+And we're thinking of adding some things now to the EIB store at rushlimbaugh.com because of this.

-I mean, I could corner the market on this stuff, uh, taking the lead from Burger King and their beef scented body spray.
+I mean, I could corner the market on this stuff, taking the lead from Burger King in their beef-scented body spray.

 He says he's going to veto the budget plan.

-It's $18 billion package of budget cuts and tax increases.
+It's an $18 billion package of budget cuts and tax increases.

-He says it doesn't do enough to revive the state's spiraling economy and close a projected 42 billion dollar budget shortfall over the next year and a half.
+He says it doesn't do enough to revive the state's spiraling economy and close a projected $42 billion budget shortfall over the next year and a half.

-Uh Governor Schwarzenegger says that Democrats watered down the spending cuts and increased the taxes from the package that he was negotiating with them, says he wants an economic stimulus package that includes private sector partnerships with government and uh and help to keep struggling Californians in their homes.
+He says he wants an economic stimulus package that includes private sector partnerships with government and help to keep struggling Californians in their homes.

 Now, why do you think Governor Schwarzenegger wants to keep Californians in their homes?